 Certain contraventions of the CER Act and its associated regulations, such as the DPRs, must be reported by the pipeline company to the CER.
-Such contraventions can result in the CER imposing financial penalties called Administrative Monetary Penalties (AMPs) on companies or individuals when enforcement tools such as letters, orders or voluntary commitments are not working to prevent unauthorized activity within the prescribed area.
+Such contraventions can result in the CER imposing financial penalties called Administrative Monetary Penalties (AMPs) on companies or individuals when enforcement tools such as letters, orders or voluntary commitments are not working to prevent unauthorized activity.
+These activities, such as not contacting your local one-call center to have facilities located, or crossing the pipeline with vehicles or mobile equipment for non-agricultural activities, are actions that could be subject to AMPs.
 The CER Act sets the maximum daily fines of up to \$25K for individuals and \$100K for companies per violation.